 Venezuelans called to flood streets in anti-Maduro protest

-Capriles announced that he has been banned from running for office for 15 year... .
-Venezuelan opposition leader Henrique Capriles, top right, speaks to supporters and reporters during a meeting in Caracas, Venezuela, Friday, April, 7, 2017.
+Venezuelan opposition leader Henrique Capriles speaks to supporters and reporters during a meeting in Caracas, Venezuela, Friday, April, 7, 2017.
+Capriles announced that he has been banned from running for office for 15 years, a move sure to ratchet up tensions amid a growing street protest movement.

 Discussions